dropmann/gamlj_glm/README.md

 Detailed information at  https://mcfanda.github.io/galmj_glm/

 ## Model
-The model can estimate OLS linear models for any combination of categorical and continuous variables, thus providing an easy way for multiple regression, ANOVA, ANCOVA and moderation analysis.
+The module can estimate OLS linear models for any combination of categorical and continuous variables, thus providing an easy way for multiple regression, ANOVA, ANCOVA and moderation analysis.
 ## Estimates
 The modules provides ANOVA tables and parameter estimates for any estimated model.
 Effect size (eta, omega, and beta) are optionally computed